 The process you see in the image above shows the funnel stages and the user journey from “Stranger” to “Sale”, visualised by arrows.
-Inbound marketing is used for generating traffic and interest, presenting them an irresistible offer based on their pain point, capturing the lead through a lead form on a landing page and then start a follow-up campaign to generate a B2B sale.
+Inbound marketing is used for generating traffic and interest, presenting them with an irresistible offer based on their pain point.
+The next step is capturing the lead through a lead form on a landing page and then start a follow-up campaign to generate a B2B sale.

 Don’t underestimate the effort it takes to follow up with leads, it’s about 6-10 contacts with a potential buyer.
 It takes a lot of effort if you don’t have clarity on your follow-up strategy.
 The good news is that you can automate a lot of your follow-up activity.
 In LeadGen, you can set-up automated email notifications to your sales team to get in touch to the capture leads quickly.